carpentries/workshop-template/CUSTOMIZATION.md

     room number).
 The address should be all on one line.

-*   `country` must be a two-letter ISO-3166 code for the country in which the workshop is going to take place, such as 'fr' (for France) or 'nz' (for New Zealand) - see [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) for a complete list.
+*   `country` must be a two-letter ISO-3166 code for the country in which the workshop is going to take place, such as "fr" (for France) or "nz" (for New Zealand) - see [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) for a complete list.

 *   `language` is the language that will be used in the workshop.
     It must be an [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-    Note that two-letter codes mean different things for countries and languages: 'ar' is Arabic when used for a language, but Argentina when used for a country.
+    Note that two-letter codes mean different things for countries and languages: "ar" is Arabic when used for a language, but Argentina when used for a country.

 *   `latlng` is the latitude and longitude of the workshop site (so we